Dr Di Winkler AM

 Cert IV in Business Administration

-Jessica Simms provides EA support to the General Manager and Business Manager and manages systems to ensure the efficient development and ongoing performance of the Housing Matching Social Enterprise.
+Jessica Simms provides EA support to the Chief Executive of the Housing Hub and manages systems to ensure the efficient development and ongoing performance of the Housing Matching Social Enterprise.

 She has been at the Summer Foundation since April 2018 and has more than 22 years’ experience in administration, including as an office manager and in accounts, HR and payroll functions.